 The most common type of memorial service associated with cremation is that of a land burial.
 Many organizations now provide Cremation Gardens or memorial parks where the ashes of a loved one can be spread.
 These Cremations Gardens offer such amenities as rolling hills, beautiful landscaping, trickling streams, and reverent markers that create a timeless memorial to our loved ones.
 Cremation Gardens are not required for cremation, but choosing one can add significantly to cremation costs.
 These services range in price from around $2000 to $10,000 depending on location.

 Burials at sea are another very popular method of disposition.
 Early on burials at sea were at the mercy of the wind and condition of the sea.
 Today this type of burial is more trouble-free and unproblematic.
 These burials take place at least 3 miles off shore but can go out much farther depending on the wishes of the deceased and family members.
 Instead of the traditional scattering of the ashes many companies offering biodegradable urns that will dissolve in about 5 minutes.
 These floating urns carry the ashes within the body of the vessel while providing an area on top for flowers and personal tokens of farewell.
 On average these burials run from $395 to $650.
 Other types of burials at sea entail divers placing the urn at the bottom of the ocean floor.
 This burial starts at $650.
 Wind scatterings are yet another method of remain disposal, and the associated cremation costs is something to consider.
 Scattering a loved one’s ashes over a location that is scenic and holds a personal significance has always been a time honored tradition.
 However there is always a way to give a loved one that special farewell.
+One of the more ideal ways to scatter a loved one's ashes is via a cremation scattering tube, which is a biodegradable urn that is specifically made to simplify the process of scattering the cremation ashes.
 Aerial memorials are now available to those that wish to say goodbye in the most unique way.
 Ashes can now be scattered from a Cessna airplane for about $450.